 The Cotswolds is a picturesque region of rolling hills, winding rivers and pretty medieval villages that extends across six English counties.
+And a Cotswolds winter break will be sure to wipe the cobwebs away.

 This 600-year-old inn, set in a small Cotswolds village, offers charming rooms within its centuries-old walls.
 The Old Swan is believed to be haunted by the ghost of Yorkist Francis Lovell, who went into hiding here after the Battle of Bosworth, and whose skeleton was said to have been discovered several centuries later.